-Note: Fill in blank in class number (\\) with corresponding number for Junior, Intermediate, or Senior.
+Note: Fill in blank in class number () with corresponding number for Junior, Intermediate, or Senior.

-Note: I in in Stank in States named (

-1 Junior 2 Intermediate 3 Senior

-251 100 01 Stamping Techniques: Demonstrates the use of alphabet stamps, number stamps, and 2-D and 3-D image stamps of any size.
-Use of the swivel knife and other tools may be incorporated into overall design.

-251 100 02 Tooling/Carving Techniques: Demonstrates use of basic tools and carving techniques on designs primarily using elements such as flowers, leaves, seeds, nuts, or scrolls.
+- 1 Junior 2 Intermediate 3 Senior - 251 100 01 Stamping Techniques: Demonstrates the use of alphabet stamps, number stamps, and 2-D and 3-D image stamps of any size.
+Use of the swivel knife and other tools may be incorporated into overall design. - 251 100 02 Tooling/Carving Techniques: Demonstrates use of basic tools and carving techniques on designs primarily using elements such as flowers, leaves, seeds, nuts, or scrolls.
 Basic tools can include, but are not limited to, swivel knife, beveler, veiner, pear shader, camouflage, backgrounder, and seeder.
 Carving techniques should show proper use of the selected tools to create the overall design.
-Use of color is allowed.

-251 100 03

-251 100 04 Figure Carving, Pictorial Carving, or Embossing Techniques: Demonstrates Figure carving, Pictorial carving, or Embossing techniques.
-The application of color is appropriate but not required.

-251 100 05 ·
+Use of color is allowed. - 251 100 03 Geometric and Basketweaves: Demonstrates use of geometric or basketweave tools to create appropriate design.
+Design may include use of the swivel knife and other tools. - 251 100 04 Figure Carving, Pictorial Carving, or Embossing Techniques: Demonstrates Figure carving, Pictorial carving, or Embossing techniques.
+The application of color is appropriate but not required. - 251 100 05 Use of Color: Demonstrates at least one of the following techniques: solid color, antique stain, block dyeing, background dyeing, resist dyeing, air brushing, or use of multiple colors.

-251 100 06

-251 100 07

-251 100 10

-251 100 11 Major Article: Should show the ability to handle an advanced project that includes skills from at

-least 3 of the other classes.